-Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editor, Atif Azher of Simpson Thacher & Bartlett LLP, for his continued assistance with this volume, and also extend thanks to Bill Curbow of Simpson Thacher & Bartlett LLP, the former contributing editor, who helped to shape the publication to date.
+Lexology Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editor, Atif Azher of Simpson Thacher & Bartlett LLP, for his continued assistance with this volume.